Introductory Field Course

-In the first days of the new Northern Studies Graduate Program, from September 6th to 12th, 2017, students traveled to Moose Factory for the introductory field course.
-We stayed at the Cree Village Ecolodge on Moose Factory Island, arriving from Cochrane by train at Moosonee and crossing over by water taxi.
+In the first days of the Northern Studies Graduate Program, students travel to Moose Factory for the introductory field course.
+We stay at the Cree Village Ecolodge on Moose Factory Island, arriving from Cochrane by train at Moosonee and crossing over by water taxi.

 On our first day at Moose Factory, Rev. Norm Wesley led a full-day workshop on Cree people, culture and history.
 It was stimulating and engaging.
 Norm led the group in a blanket exercise to make personal the history of Indigenous people in Canada.

 On our second day we travelled down the Moose River to James Bay to hear about the natural environment, and to set up a blind for goose hunting.
 The wind was blowing offshore, so no geese were in the air.